 If the creditor refuses to help correct your credit report, you can file a complaint with the FTC.
 If the creditor is a financial institution, you could also file a complaint with the federal agency that regulates it.
 Another option is to contact the Consumer Financial Protection Bureau, as it oversees many financial agencies.

 Many people have errors on their credit reports that can be corrected, potentially sparing them from harassment from creditors.
-However, credit disputes can be complicated and that is why you need a skilled Cincinnati credit report dispute lawyer at your side.
+However, credit disputes can be extremely complicated— which is why you need a skilled Cincinnati credit report dispute lawyer on your side.